 We get many calls for upgrades on this model, more so recently as this car is becomming even more affordable, as a guide to assist you we have created this list to save your time, guarantee your money is invested correctly and most of all give you maximum value!.

 Search over 40,000 parts!

 A huge parts info list for this car can be displayed here by choosing your exact year model or choosing a key word search

-Typically this car is a “Subaru’s first serious model that grew a cult following” it has good value potential and is a high performance car effectively detuned when compared to the STi model of the same year!.
+Typically this car is a “Subaru’s first error as the ugly duckling we all grew to love” it has good value potential and is a high performance car effectively detuned when compared to the STi model of the same year and later!.

 There are some great features of this car, 4wd, turbo 2.0 litre and most of all, a sensible budget with some well planned upgrades and it turns a great car into a STi beater!

-(Editor note, this model is a very detuned option, withsome simple mods makes this bargain model much better than the later model at a much lower cost)
+(Editor note, this model is a very detuned option, with sorry, to say the worst flowing heads of any subaru turbo ever made, but some simple mods makes this bargain model much better than the later model at a much lower cost)